DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 This _6OP-DX_ module is mainly useful to prepare your DX7 synthesizer (soundbanks) you'll need in your project.
 When your sound design session is completed (and of course, saved, preferabely to **.6opsynth** whole synthesizer file), you'll can replace the huge module by its compact variant, the _6OP-DX Kompakt_, instead, in order to save space in your rack.
 Of course, you'll must open **.6opsynth** file (previously made by any _6OP-DX_ module) to _6OP-DX Kompakt_ module instance(s) to set-up it/them!

-Also, you'll can prepare your custom DX7 soundbank, then export it as _VMEM_ SysEx (32-voice soundbank) in order to import it from real DX7 synthesizer, or from another DX7-compatible software capable to import SysEx soundbank files, like free [**Dexed**](https://asb2m10.github.io/dexed/), or commercial [**Arturia's DX7 V**](https://www.arturia.com/products/software-instruments/dx7-v/overview) / [**Plogue's chipsynth OPS7**](https://www.plogue.com/products/chipsynth-ops7.html).
+Also, you'll can prepare your custom DX7 soundbank, then export it as _VMEM_ SysEx (32-voice soundbank) in order to import it from real DX7 synthesizer (MIDI channel 1 only, MEMORY PROTECT must be disabled to import), or from another DX7-compatible software capable to import SysEx soundbank files, like freeware [**Dexed**](https://asb2m10.github.io/dexed/), or commercial [**Arturia's DX7 V**](https://www.arturia.com/products/software-instruments/dx7-v/overview) / [**Plogue's chipsynth OPS7**](https://www.plogue.com/products/chipsynth-ops7.html), and possibly other softwares such SysEx Librarian (MacOS X) or MIDI-OX (Windows).

 ---